rundeck/rundeck/docs/en/manual/04-jobs.md

 ### Context Variable Usage

-Context variables can be used in a few ways in a Job step, with slightly different sytanxes:
+Context variables can be used in a few ways in a Job step, with slightly different syntaxes:

 * Commands, Script Arguments and Job Reference Arguments